Wells Gray Provincial Park murders: Crimes

 It was only after his sentencing that the true nature of Shearing's crimes was revealed.
 When questioned by Sgt.
 Eastham after the sentencing, he said that on August 10, he had stalked the victims at their campsite and shot the adults with a .22-caliber Remington Model 572 pump-action rifle.
 This allowed him to kidnap the girls who he kept alive for a week, raping Janet, and then killing them: on August 16, Shearing shot Karen in the back of the head; the next day on August 17, he killed Janet the same way.

 Parole appeals

 In September 2008, David Shearing was up for parole.
 The National Parole Board ruled that he still had violent sexual fantasies, had not completed sex offender treatment, and was not ready for freedom.
 His second application, in 2012, was also rejected.
 Shearing, now known as David Ennis, applied again in 2014, then withdrew the request a month before the hearing.
 In the meantime, online and paper petitions garnered 15,258 signatures urging the parole board not to release him.
 Family members of the Johnsons and Bentleys also appealed for relief from the agony of reliving the tragedy and campaigning against Shearing's release every few years.
 His 2021 appeal was again rejected.
+Shearing is up for parole again in the summer of 2026, and friends and family of the Johnson's and Bentley’s are still advocating against his release.
+In particular, Tammy Arishenkoff has amassed over 43,900 signatures in protest with the help of Change.org as of May 21st 2026.
+He was denied parole again on August 25th, 2026.